Writing guidelines for the Teaching for Learning Blog

 Who can post: Anyone that is involved or interested in Teaching and Learning.
 This can be university staff, faculty members, students, or community members.
 In order to post you will need to request an account.

-Approval process: All posts and comments need to approved by Adam Finkelstein.
+Approval process: All posts and comments are subject to approval by Teaching and Learning Services.

 Next steps: Once your post is posted, please feel free to share the link, on social media or otherwise, with friends and colleagues.